-Are you interested in becoming a certified Project Management Professional (PMP®) in Nigeria?
+Are you interested in becoming a certified PMP® (Project Management Professional) holder in Nigeria?

-Owing to the vast recognition and acceptance of project management by organizations, industries and government agencies worldwide, those who obtain project management certification, be it the PMP®, PRINCE2, or ITIL, tend to demonstrate a proficient level of project management skills.
+Owing to the vast recognition and acceptance of project management by organisations, industries and government agencies worldwide, those who obtain a project management degree or certification such as the PMP®, PRINCE2® or APMP, tend to demonstrate a proficient level of project management skills.

-The PMP® certification, which is one of the most globally recognized certificate in project management, is offered by the Project Management Institute (PMI) in the United States.
+The PMP® certification, which is one of the most globally recognised certifications in project management, is offered by the Project Management Institute (PMI) in the United States.

 1. Reviewing The Requirements: You need to start by downloading the PMI’s PMP® Handbook.
 In that handbook, you will get a detailed overview of the requirements, process, and examination.

 2. Getting the Necessary Education Hours and Experience: Make sure you meet the education and training hours set by PMI before deciding to apply for the PMP® certification.
 You should have at least 35 contact hours of formal project management training.
 If you are a Bachelor’s degree holder, you must have a minimum of three years (36 months) of unique, non-overlapping professional project management experience with at least 4,500 hours spent leading and directing project tasks.
 If you are a high school diploma holder, you must have a minimum of five years (60 months) of unique, non-overlapping professional project management experience, during which at least 7,500 hours are spent leading and directing project tasks.
 However, those hours need to have been accrued during the last eight consecutive years.
 You also need experience with each of the five process groups, though not on every project.
 Make sure to review the PMI credentials guide as it provides more details on this section.

 3. Filling Out The PMI’s PMP® Application: I strongly recommend you use the online application process but reviewing the paper-based one can give you a sense of the information required.
 You will need to take your time and fill in all the necessary details that are needed.